go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 In order to migrate items such as issues, pull requests, etc. you will need to input at least your username.
 [Example (requires login)](https://try.gitea.io/repo/migrate)

-To migrate from Gitlab to Gitea, you can use this non-affiliated tool:
+To migrate from GitLab to Gitea, you can use this non-affiliated tool:
 https://github.com/loganinak/MigrateGitlabToGogs

 ## Where does Gitea store what file